ctlaranjeiro/todos-API/README.md

-# Todos App
+# Todos API

-This is a basic Todos app API, with authentication so the user can control lists and tasks.
+This is a basic todos API, with authentication so the user can control lists and tasks.